Impact of climate change on the group, financial reporting considerations and sensitivities, judgements and estimates

 NbS and carbon credits

-Given the significant investments we are making to abate our carbon emissions, we have considered the potential for asset obsolescence, with a particular focus on our Pilbara operations where we are building our own renewable assets and are prioritising investment in renewables to switch away from natural gas power generation.
+Given advancements we are making to abate our carbon emissions, we have considered the potential for asset obsolescence, with a particular focus on our Pilbara operations where we are building our own renewable assets and are prioritising investment in renewables to switch away from natural gas power generation.
 No material changes to useful economic lives have been identified in the current year as the assets are expected to be required for the transition (note 13).
 As the renewable projects progress, it is possible that such adjustments may be identified in the future.

-Large-scale renewable power purchase agreements (PPAs) require judgement to determine the appropriate accounting treatment and may result in a lease, a derivative or an executory contract depending on contractual terms (refer to note 21 for further information on significant judgements in lease assessment).
-The renewable solar and wind PPAs at Richards Bay Minerals (RBM) are accounted for on an accrual basis as energy is produced, while the renewable offtake arrangements at QIT Madagascar Minerals (QMM) and Amrun are leases.
+Large-scale renewable PPAs require judgement to determine the appropriate accounting treatment and may result in a lease, a derivative or an executory contract depending on contractual terms (refer to note 22 for further information on significant judgements in lease assessment).
+The renewable solar and wind PPAs at Richards Bay Minerals (RBM) are accounted for on an accrual basis as energy is produced.
+The renewable offtake arrangements at QIT Madagascar Minerals (QMM) and Amrun are leases, while our own built renewable solar farms, Gudai-Darri and Karratha, follow usual policies on capitalisation of construction cost and depreciation when ready to use.

-As part of the program to develop renewable energy solutions for our Queensland aluminium assets, we entered into 2 long-term renewable 2.2GW PPAs: the Upper Calliope solar farm and the Bungaban wind farm, at the end of 2023 and in 2024 respectively, to buy renewable electricity and associated green products to be generated in the future.
-In 2024, our New Zealand Aluminium Smelters signed long-term PPAs with electricity generators for a total of 572MW of hydro electricity.
-We also signed the Monte Cristo Wind PPA in the US, which will account for about 20% of Kennecott Scope 2 emissions abatement.
-These contracts are recorded as level 3 financial derivatives, with net unrealised losses of US$111 million recognised in the current year (2023: US$nil) (note 24 (iv)).
-These derivatives require complex measurement over the contract’s term, with inputs such as unobservable long-term energy prices being key sources of estimation of uncertainty (note e).
+As part of the program to develop renewable energy solutions for our Queensland aluminium assets, we entered into a hybrid solar and battery arrangement with Edify Energy in 2025 and 2 longterm renewable 2.2 GW PPAs: the Upper Calliope solar farm and the Bungaban wind farm, in prior years, to buy renewable electricity and associated green products to be generated in the future.
+These PPAs are in the final feasibility stage and development remains subject to achieving financial close.
+In 2024, our New Zealand Aluminium Smelters signed long-term PPAs with electricity generators for a total of 572 MW of hydroelectricity.
+We have also signed 2 renewable PPAs in the US to date.
+These contracts are recorded as level 3 financial derivatives (note 25 (iv)) and require complex measurement over the contract’s term, with inputs such as unobservable long-term energy prices being key sources of estimation of uncertainty (note e).

 Use of Paris-aligned accounting

-Closure dates and cost of closure are also sensitive to climate assumptions, including precipitation rates, but no material changes have been identified in the year specific to climate change that would require a material revision to the provisions in 2024.
+Closure dates and cost of closure are also sensitive to climate assumptions, including precipitation rates, but no material changes have been identified in the year specific to climate change that would require a material revision to the provisions in 2025.
 For those commodities with higher forward price curves under the Aspirational Leadership scenario, it may be economical to mine lower mineral grades, which could result in the conversion of additional Mineral Resources to Ore Reserves and therefore longer dated closure.